Graphs with Many Hamiltonian Paths: A Minimal Hamiltonian-Connected Graph

 \begin{enumerate} \item[Case 1:] $u, v \in O$.
 Apply Lemma \ref{case: old to old}. \item[Case 2:] $u, v \in N \cup P$.
 Rotate $\Gamma_{n+3}$ clockwise along the cycle $C_{2n+6}$ by 6 vertices.
 Note that this is a automorphism of $\Gamma_{n+3}$.
 Then both $u$ and $v$ are now in $O$, so there is a hamiltonian path $\gamma$ from $u$ to $v$ by Case 1. \item[Case 3:] $u\in O, v \in N$.
 If $v \in \{\alpha, a\}$, rotate $\Gamma_{n+3}$ counterclockwise by 3 vertices.
 Then $v \in O$, and either $u \in O$ or $u \in \{n, c, b, 0, \beta, \gamma\}$.
 If $u \in O$, then by Case 1 there is a hamiltonian path $v$ to $u$.
 Otherwise, rotate a further 6 vertices counterclockwise.
 Then $u \in O$ and $v \in O$, so by Case 1 we can find a $(u, v)$ hamiltonian path. \item[Case 4:] $u \in O, v \in P$.
 Rotate $\Gamma_{n+3}$ so that $v$ is in $N$.
 By the Cases 2 and 3 there is a $(u, v)$ hamiltonian path, regardless of the set containing $u$. \end{enumerate} \end{proof}

 While this theorem is restricted to graphs of order $2n$ where $n\equiv 0\mod 3$, a small adaptation to the construction produces graphs of arbitrary even order.
-We believe that these are all hamiltonian-connected, and have verified this for $n\leq 10$.
+In particular, to produce the graph of order $2(n-1)$, first produce the graph of order $2n$, then delete the edge $(\beta, b)$ and merge the two edges that share degree-2 vertices.
+To produce the graph of order $2(n-2)$ delete the edge $(\gamma, c)$ and merge the two edges that share degree-2 vertices.
+We believe that these are all hamiltonian-connected, and that a similar case-analysis approach will provide a proof.
+We have omitted this for the sake of space.
+We have verified hamiltonicity of these graphs for $n\leq 84$ by adapting the program \texttt{hamiltonicityChecker} (see \cite{jr_program, jr_paper}), which has methods for determining the existence of a hamiltonian path between two specified vertices.